modernatx/rna_theophylline_free_energy_calculations/fe_calcs_with_0_or_2_mg/README.md

 and run `avg_density.tcl` to get the average densities:
 `vmd -dispdev text -e avg_density.tcl`

 #### D.6.
-Analysis of the distribution of monovalent cations with respect to RNA backbone
+Analysis of the distribution of monovalent cations relative to RNA backbone
 RDF analysis steps:
 Method 1, using VMD:
 `cd analysis/RDF`
 Run `VMD_RDF.tcl`
 `vmd -dispdev text -e VMD_RDF.tcl`
 `cd vmd_rdfs`
-For plotting run the jupyter notebook `plot_vmd_rdf.ipynb`, in the main directory.
+For plotting, run the jupyter notebook `plot_vmd_rdf.ipynb` in the main directory.

 Method 2, using MDanalysis:
-Run the jupyter notebook `RDF_InterRDF.ipynb` found in:
+Run the Jupyter notebook `RDF_InterRDF.ipynb` found in:
 `cd analysis/RDF`

 #### D.7.
 Analysis the overlap between probability distribution function of potential-energy differences
 KL divergence analysis of the forward and backward overlaps of potential free energy (DeltaU):
 Run `run_parsefep_du_plot.sh` in the main directory:
 `bash run_parsefep_du_plot.sh`
-To plot the the bar plot for each condition with subplots, run the jupyter notebook `plot_kl_hell_subplot.ipynb`, in the main directory.
+To plot the the bar plot for each condition with subplots, run the Jupyter notebook `plot_kl_hell_subplot.ipynb`, in the main directory.